Shapes & Meanings

 Hei tiki are multifaceted taonga.
 A hei tiki is an image carved in human form that is worn suspended around the neck as a pendant.
 Moko Pounamu also sells Tiki sculptures.

-A greenstone koru pendant
+A greenstone koru pendant design

 By Louise Wedlake March 1, 2023